cjneely10/MetaSanity/PhyloSanity.md

 The **PhyloSanity** pipeline involves the use of `CheckM`, `GTDBtk`, and `FastANI`.
 Its default config file allows for paths to these calling programs to be set, as well as for program-level flags to be passed.
 Note that individual flags (e.g. those that are passed without arguments) are set using `FLAGS`.
-Ensure that all paths are valid (the bash command `which <COMMAND>` is useful for locating program paths).

 ### Configuring a pipeline